Søren Kierkegaard (1813–1855)

 Concepts

-absurd, agency, alienation, authenticity, freedom, loneliness, meaning
+absurd, agency, alienation, authenticity, freedom, loneliness, meaning, mortality

-Quotes (6)
+Quotes (7)